strikerJava/PathfinderMaster/README.md

 # README #

-Currently working on Java Logic for Pathfinder Master, a app to help Game Masters to create new components of their campaign on the fly.
-PFMII folder has the most up to date work.

 ### What is this repository for? ###
+PathfinderMaster, a tool to help people generate a character for Pathfinder as quick as possible.
+Features:
+	Generate a player character as quick as possible

 * Quick summary
+	Hit Generate a character and you get a character.
+The end
 * Version
+	1.0.0

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

 sqlite @ here https://bitbucket.org/xerial/sqlite-jdbc/downloads
 	You must download sqlite and import it into librarys.
+I'm going to convert this over to rooms probably so we'll not need this in the future.

 * Summary of set up
+	Import it and compile for debug

 * Configuration

 * Dependencies
+	Android
+	Java

 * Database configuration

 * How to run tests

 * Deployment instructions

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+Do your best?

 ### Who do I talk to? ###

-Kanallr@sunyit.edu
-Rtkanall@gmail.com
+If for whatever reason you actually need to contact me, contact me at Rtkanall@gmail.com .